Parenting Toddlers

 Structure is Vitally Important.

 Children need a structure and routine to thrive.
-Toddler’s schedules are constantly changing but that doesn’t mean you can’t create a structure around their day.
-Children are looking for parameters and boundaries and will push the limits.
 Having a set bedtime, a morning routine, and daily chores are just a few ways to help provide the structure your child desperately needs.
 Give your child responsibilities that they can fulfill at their age.
-If they can’t carry a whole grocery bag, give them something inside the bag they can carry.
-Help them to be as mature as they are able.

 Lead Your Child to Own Their Faith, Not Just Follow Your Faith.

 The greatest responsibility that you have as a parent is to help them begin and grow in their relationship with Jesus.
-This is no easy task but with Jesus, and His church, it can be done!
 Allow God to be a common topic of conversation in your home.
 Teach them how to pray, and model for them the value of it.
-Commit to bring them to church and talk about what they learned and how it applies to their life.
-Don’t relegate the role of spiritual leader to the church.
-You as the parent have the biggest influence on your child’s life!
+Commit to bringing them to church and talk about what they learned and how it applies to their life.

 “Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.” - Deuteronomy 6:7